Indian Polity / State Executive

 Role of Governor in India

 Article 153 talks about office of the Governor.
-All the Executive authority of a State shall be vested in the hands of Governor under
+All the Executive authority of a state shall be vested in the hands of Governor under

 Article 154.
 The State Executive shall consist of Governor, Chief Minister and Council of Ministers and Advocate General.

-Governor is the Executive head
+The main role of Governor of state is that he is the Executive head

 of the State.
 In addition to executive powers, he also has legislative, financial as well as judicial powers.